Highland Community College (Kansas): 1880–1885

-1885-1890
+1885–1890

-In 1885 President Brown Refused admission of George Washington Carver to Highland University on account of his skin color.
+In 1885 President Brown refused admission of George Washington Carver to Highland University on account of his skin color.
 Carver was accepted for the fall of 1885 semester as his grades were satisfactory but upon arrival he was greeted to "you didn't tell me you were a negro, Highland College does not take negroes".
 Carver was then forced to stay in Highland for months as he had no place to go nor any money as he had spent most of it getting to Highland.
 Carver worked in town and was tutored by former president McCarty who thought Highland should be more inclusive to all races.
-Carver then moved out of Highland and was accepted at a college outside of highland and became one of the most famous black scientists in the U.S.
+Carver then moved out of Highland and was accepted at a college outside of Highland and became one of the most famous black scientists in the U.S.

 Brown resigned in 1888 to continue his missionary work.
-The presbyterian church of highland building was built in 1888.
-After the church was built the presbyterian chapel that resided inside Irvin Hall was removed and the building was renovated.
+The Presbyterian church of highland building was built in 1888.
+After the church was built the Presbyterian chapel that resided inside Irvin Hall was removed and the building was renovated.
 Women residing in Rubeti hall during this time were permitted to walk and exercise after the school closed till teatime, after teatime women were to remain indoors for the rest of the night.
-Boys were to be off the streets by 8pm and was signaled by the ringing of the school bell, this rule however was seldom followed due to difficulty of Enforcment.
+Boys were to be off the streets by 8pm and was signaled by the ringing of the school bell, this rule however was seldom followed due to difficulty of enforcement.
 The first instance of a football game on campus occurred in 1889 by local players in highland against a Hiawatha team.
 In 1889 a campus newspaper was formed called The Nuncio and it published local and campus news as there was no town newspaper.